-|The Study of Vitamin D status in Population Referred To Clinical Laboratories in Ilam, West of Iran|
+|The Study of Vitamin D Status in Population Referred to Clinical Laboratories in Ilam, West of Iran|

-2Department of Nursing, Faculty of Allied Medical Sciences, Ilam University of Medical Sciences, Ilam, Iran
+|1Department of Nursing, Faculty of Allied Medical Sciences, Ilam University of Medical Sciences, Ilam, Iran

 Viewed : 3405 times

 Downloaded : 12603 times.

-Results: In total, 7,725 subjects (5,273 females and 2,452 males) with mean age 34.96±18.10 year were investigated.
-The prevalence of VDD was estimated to be 65.8%.
+Results: In total, 7725 subjects (5273 females and 2452 males) with a mean age of 34.96±18.10 years were investigated.
+The prevalence of VDD/VDI combined was estimated to be 65.8%.
 Its prevalence was 67.3% among females, and 62.8% among the males.
-The prevalence of insufficient and severe VDD was estimated to be 53.7% and 12.1%, respectively.
-The highest prevalence of VDD was estimated for ages 18-60 years (68.3%).
-The mean 25OHD concentration was 27.02±18.04 ng/ml and this concentration for male and female was 28.39±16.48 and 26.41±18.60, respectively.
+The prevalence of VDD and VDI was 12.1% and 53.7%, respectively.
+The highest prevalence of VDD combined with VDI was estimated for ages between 18 and 60 years (68.3%).
+The mean 25OHD concentration was 27.02±18.04 ng/mL and this concentration for male and female was 28.39±16.48 and 26.41±18.60, respectively.
 The relationship between VDD and age and sex was statistically significant (P < 0.001).

 Cite By, Google Scholar